ojwb/survex/doc/datafile.rst

 Description
    ``*fix`` fixes the position of <station> at the given coordinates.
-If you haven't specified the coordinate system with ``*cs``, you can omit the position and it will default to (0,0,0).
-The standard errors default to zero (fix station exactly).  cavern will give an error if you attempt to fix the same survey station twice at different coordinates, or a warning if you fix it twice with matching coordinates.
+If you haven't specified the coordinate system with ``*cs``, you can omit the position and it will default to (0,0,0) which provides an easy way to specify a point to arbitrarily fix rather than rely on ``cavern1` picking one (which has the downsides of the choice potentially changing when more survey data is added, and of triggering an "info" message).

+   The standard errors default to zero (fix station exactly).  ``cavern`` will give an error if you attempt to fix the same survey station twice at different coordinates, or a warning if you fix it twice with matching coordinates.

    You can also specify just one standard error (in which case it is assumed equal in X, Y, and Z) or two (in which case the first is taken as the